Tensor renormalization group study of cold and dense QCD in the strong coupling limit

 \section{Summary and outlook}

 We have investigated the phase structure of the (3+1)$d$ cold and dense QCD in the strong coupling limit.
-The critical endpoint at $N_\tau=8$ is determined as $m_c^\chi(N_\tau=8)=2.0545(34)$ and $m_c^n(N_\tau=8)=2.075(23)$, which agree with each other.
-The resulting critical quark mass lies between the values obtained from Monte Carlo simulation in the dual representation on finite lattices and that predicted by the MF analysis.
+The critical endpoint at $N_\tau=8$ is determined by fitting the gap of chiral condensate and number density, yielding $m_c^\chi(N_\tau=8)=2.0545(34)$ and $m_c^n(N_\tau=8)=2.075(23)$, which agree with each other within the fitting error.
+The resulting critical quark mass lies between the values obtained from Monte Carlo simulation $m_c^n(N_\tau=8)=1.7(1)$ in the dual representation on finite lattices and that predicted by the MF analysis $m_c^n(N_\tau=8)\approx2.4$.
 We also observe the first-order phase transition at $m=2.07$ on a $1024^4$ lattice, which is large enough to be regarded as the thermodynamic limit at zero temperature.
 This work ensures the ability of the TRG method to explore the cold and dense region of QCD, where the Monte Carlo method is not allowed due to the complex action problem.

 As a next step, it may be worthwhile to incorporate gauge fields at finite couplings.
+Recently, several attempts have been made to address how to incorporate dynamical non-Abelian gauge fields~\cite{Bazavov:2019qih,Fukuma:2021cni,Kuwahara:2022ubg,Asaduzzaman:2023pyz,Pai:2024tip,Pai:2025eia,Samberger:2026vpy}.
+Combining these ideas with our approach will be an interesting future study.
+We emphasize that there is no fundamental theoretical obstacle to embedding dynamical gauge fields into our Grassmann tensor network formulation, although the resulting computational complexity needs to be controlled.
 It should be noted that there is no reason for the chiral and nuclear transitions to take place at the same chemical potential.
 It is interesting to investigate whether the introduction of finite coupling splits degenerate transitions or not.
 Another possible direction is an extension to the Wilson quark.
 Although we use the Kogut--Susskind quark action to investigate the chiral transition in this work, the flavor symmetry of the Wilson quark would be useful in searching for the color-flavor locked phase in the high-density region.